Early Speech and Language SkillsJuly 11, 2019 11:28 am

 How prevalent is the word gap in 2019?

 Since the study was published, many experts have taken issue with the findings.
 Is there truly a word gap, and if so, how large is it?

-In 2017, scientists replicated the first study, however, this time they used all day recordings instead of a sample of recorded conversation.
+In 2017, scientists replicated the first study, however, this time they used all-day recordings instead of a sample of a recorded conversation.
 They did this to verify the claims made in Hart and Risley’s study, with the hopes of determining if the extent of the word gap was accurate.
 They discovered that although the word gap existed its extent was only 4 million words.

 Closer to home, researchers at Oxford University surveyed 1,300 preschool and secondary school teachers to get an in-depth look at the extent of the word gap in UK families.
 Of the group that was surveyed, more than half reported that 40% of their learners did not have the vocabulary to access their training.
 While 69% of primary school teachers and 60% of secondary school teachers believed the word gap was growing.

 Although the size of the word gap has changed substantially, one thing hasn’t… the existence of a word gap.

 Bridging the Gap